ScienceParkStudyGroup/microbiome-lesson/_episodes/02-data-exploration-and-properties.md

 questions:
 - Which packages do I need for the analyses?
 - How can I import my data in R?
-- How the data sets look like?
+- What the data sets look like?
 - What are the properties for the occurrence table?
 objectives:
 - Install and load the required packages in R